 - Set the Redis switch to On.

 As this is a beta version of Redis monitoring, your feedback is most welcome.
 Let us know how the new Redis plugin works for you.
-Just add a comment below or post your feedback to Dynatrace Answers.
+Just add a comment below or post your feedback to Dynatrace Community.
 Please note that Redis Sentinel is not yet supported, but it will be supported in a future version.